 If significant or critical levels of non-compliance is demonstrated at audit, the Council will find the applicant is non-compliant, propose to reject the application and provide the applicant with 20 working days to respond to the Council’s proposal and provide any supporting evidence for review.

 If minor non-compliance is demonstrated at audit, the Council will provide the applicant with an opportunity to address non-compliances without the proposal to reject.

-If the application for registration is approved by the Council, your organisation will be granted an RTO Code and added to the National Register on VET at training.gov.au.
+If the application for registration is approved by the Council, your organisation will be approved for registration for up to 2 years, granted an RTO Code and added to the National Register on VET at training.gov.au.
 The TAC Secretariat will send the organisation a certificate of registration and offering report, which outlines the units of competency/qualifications/accredited courses that your organisation is registered to deliver.

 If your application is not approved, the Council will notify the organisation in writing of its decision.

 help you prepare for a site audit we have developed this how to prepare for an audit against the Standards for RTOs 2015 guide.

 25/06/2020 11:28 AM